-Faculty Governance Committees
+23. Faculty Governance Committees

-Governance of the medical school is carried out by various faculty committees.
-Students are expected to participate in many committees and students are informed to direct their queries to the respective committees based on its function and score.
-Below are the current faculty committees and its major functions.
+Governance of the medical school is conducted by various faculty committees.
+Students are expected to participate in many committees and students are informed to direct their queries to the respective committees based on their function and score.
+Below are the current faculty committees and their major functions.